Evode-Manirahari/Pe/README.md

 ## 🌱 What is Pe?

-**Pe is an AI-powered Health Operating System that helps clinicians stay emotionally present and connected with their patients, while reducing administrative overload and missed follow-ups.
+**Pe is an AI-powered Health Operating System for ALL physicians** — from family medicine to oncology, cardiology to pediatrics.
+It helps clinicians stay emotionally present and connected with their patients, while reducing administrative overload and missed follow-ups.

-It's not just another AI scribe — it's a **compassion-aware care companion** that turns routine clinical work into human moments again.
+It's not just another AI scribe — it's a **compassion-aware care companion** that turns routine clinical work into human moments again, **regardless of specialty**.

 ### The Problem